Introduction

 h.
 Consider RMA or Support:

-• If you’ve exhausted all troubleshooting steps and the keyboard still has connectivity issues, it might be a hardware defect.
-Contact Corsair support to inquire about an RMA (Return Merchandise Authorization) or further assistance.
+After having exhausted all troubleshooting steps, if the keyboard has connectivity issues, consider it a hardware failure.
+Contacting Corsair for an RMA (Return Merchandise Authorization) or further assistance is the best resolution.

-The Corsair K70 RGB keyboard comes with various additional features, such as macro keys and media controls.
-If these functionalities are not working as expected, here’s how you can address the problem:
+The Corsair K70 RGB keyboard has some additional features such as macro keys and media controls.
+If the functionalities are malfunctioning, here is how you might be able to fix the issue:

-• Open the Corsair iCUE software and verify that your macro keys and other functionalities are correctly configured.
-Ensure that the correct profiles are loaded and that the macros are assigned to the appropriate keys.
+Verify in the Corsair iCUE software that your macro keys and other functionalities are properly configured, ensure that the correct profiles are loaded, and that the macros are assigned to the expected keys.

 b.
 Reassign Macros:

-• If a macro key is not functioning, try reassigning the macro within the iCUE software.
-Sometimes, simply re-recording the macro can resolve the issue.
+Is the macro key not working?
+Try reassigning the macro inside the iCUE software; sometimes simply re-recording the macro fixes the problem.

 c.
 Update Firmware and Software:

-• Ensure that both the keyboard’s firmware and the iCUE software are up to date.
-Firmware updates can sometimes address bugs related to macro keys and other functionalities.
+Make sure the keyboard’s firmware and iCUE software are current.
+Sometimes updating the firmware fixes bugs related to macro keys and other functionalities.

-• Some macro functionalities might not work in certain applications due to software restrictions.
-Test the macro keys in various applications to determine if the issue is application-specific.
+Macros sometimes do not fulfill their function in an application owing to software restrictions.
+Test in various applications to rule out if this issue is application-specific.

 e.
 Reset Keyboard Settings: